Kanye West Shares Ominous Trailer For

-Still upset that Kanye West’s new album Jesus Is King is weeks late?
-Well, at least we have the trailer for his upcoming IMAX movie, which features music from the forthcoming gospel-inspired work.
+Kanye West’s new album Jesus Is King is weeks late but we have the trailer for his upcoming IMAX movie, which features music from the forthcoming gospel-inspired work.

 West announced news of the IMAX movie back in September, with the new film supposedly complement the upcoming album.
 It features a behind-the-scenes look at West’s Sunday Services performance at the Roden Crater, a new installation by the artist James Turrell in Arizona’s Painted Desert.
 This Sunday Service follows similar performances West has done around the country: He famously put on his Sunday Service at Coachella, and recently performed in Detroit at a surprise show on September 27, the night album Jesus Is King was originally intended for release.